AdibaAdi/AdibaAkter.github.io.193Assignment5/README.md

         var str = "How are you?"
         var parts = str.split(" ");  // ["How", "are", "you?"]
         str = parts.join("_");       // "How_are_you?"

-# link
-<a href="https://adibaadi.github.io/AdibaAkter.github.io.193Assignment5/">Try Out the Link for Fancyfy your Text </a>